Dedalus9/openscope-community-predictive-processing/docs/experimental-plan.md

-# Experimental Plan
+# Project Plan

-This document outlines the experimental plan for investigating neural mechanisms of predictive processing as part of the OpenScope community project.
+This document outlines the project plan for investigating neural mechanisms of predictive processing as part of the OpenScope community project.

 ## Overview